 The first-generation North American Ford Escort looked a lot like its European namesake, but was a very different machine under the skin.
 For the 1991 model year, the Escort moved to the same platform as the Mazda 323, so the late-’80s models are the last of the all-Ford American Escorts.

-Here’s one that I spotted in Denver last month.
+Here’s one that I spotted in a Northern California yard.
 (Read More…)